alexqfredrickson/notes/devops/kubernetes.md

 `port` represents the outward-facing TCP port.
 Requests to port 80 are routed to the container's `targetPort` on port 9376.

+## Cluster Administration

+### Node Autoscaling

+Nodes can be auto-scaled with Autoscalers.
+Two options are endorsed by the autoscaling special interest group (SIG) for K8S: Cluster Autoscaler and Karpenter.
+[Cluster Autoscaler](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/README.md) automatically adjusts the size of a Kubernetes cluster if (a) pods failed to run in a cluster due to insufficient resources or (b) nodes are underutilized and their pods can be placed in other nodes.

 ## Production Recommendations